-Committee/Claimants' Advisory Committee to conclude that there had not been any change in disability criteria.
-Further, as of December 2004, none of the appeals decisions in the Revised Settlement Program that may impact claim criteria have been made publicly available to claimants or to the CAC and Debtor's Representatives.
+Furthermore, as of December 2004, none of the appeals decisions in the Revised Settlement Program that may impact claim criteria have been made publicly available to claimants or to the CAC and Debtor's Representatives.
 We believe it is fundamentally unfair to give claimants a set of disease criteria in their claim forms and materials and then to process the claims using different criteria.
-If the disease criteria was interpreted in such a way by either the MDL Claims Office or an appeals decision from an individual claim, then it was done without the input or knowledge of the parties who negotiated the criteria and without the disclosure of this crucial information to anyone outside of the claims office and appeals judge.
-If plaintiffs in the Revised Settlement Program had been made aware that the criteria was being interpreted in a way that negated the carefully crafted, hard-fought-for language in the global settlement, the appropriate steps could have been taken at the time to challenge it.
-Instead, claimants are only now finding out that claims that have been pending for 10 years are being found deficient because of an unknown, undisclosed interpretation of the disability criteria that apparently only applied to disease claims in the MDL Post-1998.
+If the disease criteria was interpreted in such a way by either the MDL Claims Office or an appeals decision from an individual claim, then it was done without the input or knowledge of the parties who negotiated the criteria and without the disclosure of this crucial information to anyone outside the claims office and appeals judge.
+If plaintiffs in the RSP had been made aware the criteria was being interpreted in a way that negated the carefully crafted language in the global settlement, the appropriate steps could have been taken at the time to challenge it.
+Instead, claimants are only now finding out claims that have been pending for 10 years are being found deficient because of an unknown, undisclosed interpretation of the disability criteria that apparently only applied to disease claims in the MDL-Post-1998.

-The CAC has been informed by plaintiffs' counsel in the Revised Settlement Program that a motion to challenge the disability A interpretation and application and to compel disclosure of the applicable criteria to qualify is being filed simultaneously with this motion with the MDL Court.
+We have been informed by plaintiff's counsel in the Revised Settlement Program that a motion to challenge the disability A interpretation and application and to compel disclosure of the applicable criteria to qualify was filed on December 6, 2004 with the MDL Court.
+We agree and join in wholly of the Motion Of Claimants' Advisory Committee For The Disclosure Of Substantive Criteria Created, Adopted And/Or Being Applied By The Settlement Facility And Request For Expedited Consideration.